 When a matter is referred to the Discipline Committee, a Notice of Hearing is sent to the broker 30 days in advance of the hearing date to allow the broker sufficient time to prepare.
 It includes an explanation of the powers of the Committee and a Direction from the Complaints Committee outlining the charges and particulars of the allegations.
 The broker is usually in attendance at the Discipline Hearing, however, the proceedings may take place even in the broker’s absence if there is no response to the Notice of Hearing.

-It is important to realize that in all complaint cases there is a presumption of innocence and RIBO is required to prove the alleged misconduct in accordance with the RIB Act, Regulations and By-laws.
+It is important to realize that in all complaint cases there is a presumption of innocence and RIBO is required to prove the alleged misconduct in accordance with the RIBO Act, Regulations and By-laws.
+To proceed with the submission of a complaint, click here.